XFRCollective/ia-xfr/README.md

 ## Dependencies

 These scripts were written for Unix.
-Install programs in the following order.
+Install programs in the order they are listed:

-- homebrew [https://brew.sh/], or [brew upgrade]
+- homebrew [https://brew.sh/], or, if already installed [`brew upgrade`]
-- python [brew install python]
+- python [`brew install python`]
-- pip [brew install pip]
+- pip [`brew install pip`]
-- pandas [pip install pandas]
+- pandas [`pip install pandas`]
-- internetarchive [pip install internetarchive]
+- internetarchive [`pip install internetarchive`]

-Before running any of the scripts below, or commands, be sure to log into your internet archive account using `ia config`
+Before running any of the scripts below, or commands, be sure to log into your internet archive account using `ia config`.

-## Export Metadata
+## Bulk Export Metadata

 The ia-csv.py script in this repository exports all metadata from an Internet Archive collection as a .csv file.
 The file can then be edited and uploaded back into internet archive using the command `ia metadata --spreadsheet="xfrcollective.csv`.
 The ia-csv.py script was adapted from the ia-json.py script created by Github user pwallace: https://github.com/pwallace/metadata-processing.